Survivor’s pension

 If you move abroad, you must:

-- notify NAV
+- notify Nav

 - register the move in the Norwegian National Registry